Q & A for Heroes of Time

 Heroes of Time Legends "Tie-In": Fantasy adventure stories with relevance to the legends surrounding the Heroes of Time.
 So far, these volumes are running in the range of 65-120,000 words.

-Why Does the Series Begin with Murdoch's Choice?
+Why Does the Series Begin with the "Legends" Books?

 That wasn't the original intention, but I'm glad it turned out that way.
-Murdoch's Choice, at about 65,000 words, is a reasonable length for a debut novel.
-The book is fast-paced and full of larger-than-life characters thrown into daring adventure, the sort of book many find appealing to start a new series.
-It's an easier sort of book to start with than, say, a novel of more than 150,000 words...which, honestly, is more what I'm used to writing.
+Murdoch's Choice (Book 1) and The Healer (prequel) are both reasonable lengths (65-75K words) for debut novels, making them effective springboards into the rest of the series.
+Those books are fast-paced and full of larger-than-life characters thrown into daring adventure, the sort of books many find appealing to start a new series.
+It's an easier sort of book to start with than, say, a novel of more than 150,000 words...which, honestly, is more like what I'm used to writing.
+Following these first books, the scope and size of the novels tend to get more epic.

 Are Any of the Characters Based on Real People?